spatialos/gdk-for-unity/docs/content/gameobject/linking-spatialos-entities.md

 1. Set up your project to use the GameObject Creation Feature Module.
   * In your Unity project’s `Packages` directory, locate the Unity Packages manifest `manifest.json`.
 Add the GameObject Creation Feature Module to the manifest by adding: `"com.improbable.gdk.gameobjectcreation": "file:<path-to-gdk>/workers/unity/Packages/com.improbable.gdk.gameobjectcreation"`
-1. Set up your workers to use the GameObject Creation Feature Module when the [WorkerConnector]({{urlRoot}}/content/gameobject/creating-workers-with-workerconnector) initializes systems.
+1. Set up your worker types to use the GameObject Creation Feature Module when the [WorkerConnector]({{urlRoot}}/content/gameobject/creating-workers-with-workerconnector) initializes systems.
   * To use the default implementation of GameObject creation, in your implementation of `WorkerConnector.HandleWorkerConnectionEstablished`, call `GameObjectCreationHelper.EnableStandardGameObjectCreation(Worker.World)`.
 1. In your project, create a prefab for any SpatialOS entity you want to represent as a GameObject.
-Where you store the prefab depends on which worker is going to create the GameObject.
+Where you store the prefab depends on which worker type is going to create the GameObject.
   * For any worker, use the `Resources/Prefabs/Common/` directory.
   * For specific worker types, use the `Resources/Prefabs/<WorkerType>` directory where `<WorkerType>` is the type of worker which is going to make this prefab.
 (Using this directory makes the prefab available for only for a specific worker type.)
 1. For the SpatialOS entity, you want to represent as a GameObject, in its [entity template]({{urlRoot}}/content/entity-templates), set the value of its `Metadata` component to the name of the prefab you have just set up.